zuozhenggh/learning-library/oci-library/developer-adoption/labs/oci-devops-oke/intro/intro.md

 Estimated time: 1h:30 minutes

-## Cloud Native Applications
+## Cloud Native Applications Overview

-According to Cloud Native Computing Foundation (CNCF):
+Here is the definition of Cloud Native Applications accordingly to [Cloud Native Computing Foundation (CNCF)](https://github.com/cncf/foundation/blob/master/charter.md):

 "Cloud native technologies empower organizations to build and run scalable applications in modern, dynamic environments such as public, private, and hybrid clouds.
 Containers, service meshes, microservices, immutable infrastructure, and declarative APIs exemplify this approach.

 These techniques enable loosely coupled systems that are resilient, manageable, and observable.
-Combined with robust automation, they allow engineers to make high-impact changes frequently and predictably with minimal toil.The Software architects understand the benefits of running scalable applications adecided to use Kubernetes to build their Cloud Native solution."
+Combined with robust automation, they allow engineers to make high-impact changes frequently and predictably with minimal toil."

 ## Oracle DevOps